pastilkaxo/pastilkaxo/README.md

 ### Sup! ✌️

 My name is Vlad, 19 years old .
 I'am a beginer developer in the IT field 😎 .
-I am actively studying languages such as JavaScript and C/C++ 🔍
+I am actively studying languages such as JavaScript, React/Redux and React Native 🔍

 At the moment I am striving for new knowledge🏃